nvaulin/Geroprotectors_selection/geroprotectors/geroprotectors_report.md

 **Transcriptom-based treatment selection**

-Transcriptom-based treatment selection using machine learning was performed in R v.4.2.3 with
+Transcriptom-based treatment selection using machine learning was performed in R v.4.2.3 with caret v.6.0-94, randomForest v.4.7-1.1, ROCR v.1.0-11, tidyverse v.2.0.0, matrixStats v.1.2.0.

-caret v.

-randomForest v.

-ROCR v.

-tidyverse v.

-matrixStats v.

 Firstly, we built RandomForest model to predict age category ("young" / "old") based on the preprocessed GTEx transcriptomics data.
 We built different models for different tissues and selected those with AUC score greater then 0.75 (based on 10-fold cross-validation).